mariouzae/widgets-api/README.md

 https://localhost:4000

-WARNING: This project use an invalid SSL certificate which must be accepted.
+**WARNING**: This project use an invalid SSL certificate which must be accepted.
 Most of browsers like Chrome leave you to proceed anyway with non valids certificates.